Denbigh – castle

 The castle was founded on a natural, easy to defend hill with rocky slope above the Clywd Valley.
 It was connected with the town defensive walls, which constituted the southern corner.
 It was built on a polygonal plan, elongated north-south, forming an internal courtyard measuring approximately 107 by 79 meters.
 The whole perimeter consisted of a single defensive wall crowned with a defensive wall-walk and covered with a battlement, and reinforced with numerous towers.
 The fortifications on the west and south sides, erected earlier, in the initial phase of the town’s fortifications had simple, short curtains of walls about 1.6 meters thick, connected by semicircular towers 9.8 meters in diameter, while the later, thicker (about 4 meters wide) walls on the east and north were distinguished by more elaborate polygonal towers.
 For this reason, a second, lower, outer wall was erected on the most vulnerable southern and western sides, which were not sheltered by town fortifications.
 The zwinger (mantlet) that separated between the two fortifications had the form of a defensive terrace, which prevented the undermining of the towers and the thinnest sections of the main defensive wall.
 In addition, it was divided by transverse walls to separate any attackers and prevent them from providing help.

 The main element of the castle was a powerful gate complex called the Great Gate, located at the highest point of the hill, on the north side.
 It consisted of an unusual arrangement of three polygonal towers arranged in the form of a triangle, between which a passage was made, preceded by a short foregate from the town side.
 The gate was built with decorative wall stripes in various colors, which were probably supposed to symbolize the royal authority of Edward I. A statue, probably of Edward II, was erected above the main entrance.
 The whole was defended by a ditch, 9.1 meters wide, a drawbridge located in the foregate, arrowslits directed outside and placed inside the gate passage, including two located in the ceiling, openable to the outside doors and two portcullises.
 After passing these protections, a central hall was reached, surrounded by three towers (the two outer ones were about 12 meters in diameter).
 It had a stone rib vault, above which was a warehouse and another, higher room.
 From the central hall obliquely directed passage to the inner courtyard was secured by a third portcullis and the door closed outside by a wooden bar.
 The mechanism that operated the portcullises was in the rooms on the first floor, which also served as a link between the towers.
 The north-west tower was called the Prison Tower.
 A long, diagonal corridor led to it from the entrance at the courtyard.
 At the ground floor level, it had two small chambers with arrowslits, the main octagonal room and to the left of the entrance a latrine with five separate chutes.
 Below the main room was a deep vaulted dungeon that had only a single vent and access through the upper hatch.
 Other gate towers had a similar arrangement.
 The Badnes Tower, which name came from the name of the constable, had a basement and three floors, while the ground floor equipped with a latrine and fireplace served residential function.
 The third tower (Porter’s Lodge Tower) had not a basement.
 The tower floors were accessible by means of a spiral stone staircase in the southwestern part of the gate complex, reachable from the castle courtyard and closed with two doors.
 The system of connections and passages provided quick access to the mechanism of portcullises, internal defensive positions and the upper gallery protected by battlement at the top of the gate.
-The daily operation of the castle crew was also secured – each of the towers was equipped with latrines, illuminated by narrow slit holes.
-The corridor in the thickness of the curtain wall also provided connection to the nearest Great Kitchen Tower.
+The passage in the thickness of the curtain wall also provided connection to the nearest Great Kitchen Tower.
+The daily functioning of the castle crew was also secured – each of the towers was equipped with latrines.
+Lighting and ventilation were provided primarily by narrow slit openings, but there were also larger pointed windows on the floors.

 To the east of the Great Gate was the Queen’s Chapel (6.4 x 4.6 meters) and a well 15 meters deep.
 Right next to them, on the inside face of the wall, a rectangular building of the great hall was erected (measuring 9 x 22 meters), a place for meals, feasts and the inviting of important guests.
 The entrance to it led through the vestibule from the courtyard side.
 The second porch was directed towards private chambers in the White Chamber Tower, while from the side of the Great Kitchen Tower there were pantries, separated from the main hall by partition walls.